mrkamel/distributed_job/README.md

 distributed_job.open_parts # returns all not yet finished part id's
 ```

-Within the background job, you use the passed token and part to query and
+Within the background job, you must use the passed `token` and `part` to query
-update the status of the distributed job and part accordingly.
+and update the status of the distributed job and part accordingly.
 Please note
 that you can use whatever background job processing tool you like most.

 ```ruby